 Sun Microsystems has furthered its ambitions in open source development by hiring top Python developers Ted Leung and Frank Wierzbicki.

-Attack of the Leap Year Babies III It's official: Microsoft is exactly four hundred and twenty-five years behind the times.
+Attack of the Leap Year Babies IIIAttack of the Leap Year Babies III It's official: Microsoft is exactly four hundred and twenty-five years behind the times.
+It's not just Excel and Exchange that ignore the Gregorian calendar.
+The Reg has also confirmed that SQL Server 2008, Windows Small Business Server, and Windows Mobile are ignorant as well.

 At least one Reg reader believes that Apple will dodge a recent lawsuit tossed at its caller ID function because the iPhone's caller ID function is a piece of trash.